-There were more than 35,000 traffic accident fatalities in the United States in 2015.
-That was an increase from almost 33,000 in 2014, a 7.2 percent increase in fatalities.
+More than 35,000 traffic accident fatalities took place in the United States in one recent year—an increase from almost 33,000 the previous year, a 7.2 percent increase in fatalities.
 That was the largest percentage increase in deaths since a rise of 8.1 percent from 1965 to 1966.
 The federal government estimates that nearly 2.5 million people suffered injuries in traffic accidents in 2015.

 Think a traffic accident can’t happen to you?
 You might want to rethink that:

-- In 2015, passenger car and truck fatalities reached their highest levels since 2009.
+- Passenger car and truck fatalities recently reached their highest levels in six years.

-- Fatalities for SUV occupant 2015 rose 10.1 percent over 2014, while fatalities for van occupants were up 9.3-percent over the previous year.
+- Fatalities for SUV occupants rose 10.1 percent over the previous year, while fatalities for van occupants were up 9.3-percent over the previous year.

 It isn’t just that raw numbers are up; that could be meaningless if more people are driving more miles with fewer deaths per mile.
 But that isn’t the case.
-Vehicle miles traveled were up 3.5 percent from 2014, the largest increase since 1992, but the fatality rate per 100 million vehicle miles driven rose to 1.12 from 1.08 in 2014.
+Vehicle miles traveled were up 3.5 percent from the previous year, the largest increase since 1992, but the fatality rate per 100 million vehicle miles driven rose to 1.12 from 1.08 in the previous year.

 The Roads Aren’t Getting Safer

-While 2015 is the last year for which full statistics are available, the statistics don’t look better for 2016.
-On October 6, 2017, the Department of Transportation announced that there were more than 37,000 traffic fatalities in 2016, a 5.6 percent increase from 2015.
-Miles traveled increased by 2.2 percent, but that still yielded a fatality rate of 1.18 deaths per 100 million vehicle miles traveled, up 2.6 percent from 2015.
-Deaths related to speeding, drunk driving, and not using seat belts were up, and motorcyclist and pedestrian deaths accounted for a large portion of the increase from 2015.
+The statistics don’t look better in subsequent years, with a Department of Transportation announcement that more than 37,000 traffic fatalities took place, a 5.6 percent increase.
+Miles traveled increased by 2.2 percent, but that still yielded a fatality rate of 1.18 deaths per 100 million vehicle miles traveled, up 2.6 percent.
+Deaths related to speeding, drunk driving, and not using seat belts were up, and motorcyclist and pedestrian deaths accounted for a large portion of the increase.

 Automobile accidents obviously remain a significant risk.
 Federal statistics deal primarily with fatalities, but there are far more injuries in traffic accidents than there are fatalities.
 You have a much higher chance of being injured than in an automobile accident than you do of being killed.
 Obviously, the best solution is to avoid traffic accidents in the first place.
 What are the risks that await you on the roads?

 Millions of people have driver’s licenses from the Georgia Department of Motor Vehicles (MVD).
 With about 490,000 people in Atlanta and nearly 30,000 people in Duluth, you may think that the chances of a car accident happening to you are slim.
-However, you may not realize that Gwinnett County has the third-highest number of annual traffic fatalities of any county in Georgia, and many of these fatal accidents happen in Duluth.
-In fact, the Gwinnett Daily Post reports on accidents and injuries in the Duluth area each and every day.
+However, you may not realize that the Duluth area has the third-highest number of annual traffic fatalities of any county in Georgia.
+In fact, the Gwinnett Daily Post reports on accidents and injuries in the Duluth area every day.
 The truth is that an accident and injuries can happen to you at any moment and you should know what to do.

 Common Causes of Car Accidents

 In the aftermath of a car accident, determining liability is key.
 If another party was negligent and caused your crash, that party should be fully liable for all of your injury-related losses.
 To identify liable parties, you must identify the cause of the accident, which can be complicated.
-At Brauns Law, PC, we regularly investigate accidents to determine liability, and we handle car accident claims involving different types of negligent parties.
+At Brauns Law Accident Injury Firm, we regularly investigate accidents to determine liability, and we handle car accident claims involving different types of negligent parties.